virchan/rock_band_timelines/README.md

 A dot plot of rock band activities.
 A Colab demo is available both [online](https://colab.research.google.com/drive/1KYzdETKzd3t8xYOzpo2LhFmwUJygG73Z?usp=sharing) and locally <code>rock_n_roll_demo.ipynb</code>.

-Activies of multiple rock bands are studied as a whole here.
-Such activies include release of albums, member changing, and awards.
+Activities of multiple rock bands are studied as a whole here.
+Such activities include the release of albums, member changing, and awards.
 The result is an interactive dot plot:

 ![visual.png](pic/visual.png)